AnyBlok/AnyBlok/doc/README.rst

 Create Your Blok
 ----------------

-A blok is a set of AnyBlok:
+A blok is a set of Declaration

 * Model: Python class usable by the application and linked in the registry
 * Mixin: Python class to extend Model